bestpractical/app-wsgetmail/README.md

 ### Configuring user+password authentication

 If you do not want to use a client secret, you can also configure wsgetmail to authenticate with a traditional username+password combination.
-This is easier to set up initially, but harder to manage in the long run, because the password needs to be kept in sync across applications.
+As noted above, this method is not recommended by Microsoft.
+It also does not work for systems with federated authentication enabled.

 - global\_access